 Maryland’s Only Drive-In Theater Is A Hidden Gem And You’ll Want To Visit

 There are countless ways to appreciate the great outdoors here in Maryland, from breathtaking swimming holes to fun-filled water parks.
-If it’s a nostalgic activity you seek, then head to this vintage drive-in theater in Maryland.
+If it’s a nostalgic activity you seek, then head to this vintage theater and catch a drive-in movie in Maryland.
 Find a spot, roll down the windows, and enjoy that summer evening breeze as you watch a movie from the comfort of your own vehicle.

 drive-in theater in Maryland

 Where can I go in Maryland that only the locals know about?